Kotik112/Monster-Catcher/README.md

 # Monster Catcher
+Catch the monster that the game chooses you to chase and catch.
+Points for catching each monster deminishes over time.
+Be sure to be quick!

- Movement:
+ ## Movement:

  WASD to move.

- SPACE to warp to the safe spot at the bottom of the screen
+ SPACE to warp to the safe spot at the bottom of the screen.

- Objective:
- Catch the monster that the game chooses you to chase and catch